wintersys-projects/adt-build-machine-scripts/templatedconfigurations/specification.md

 ### VPC_IP_RANGE

 You need to put the address range of your VPC in here.
 This is mandatory because without it the firewalling won't function correctly and your website will likely timeoout.
 An example value of this might be 10.116.0.0/24 for a VPC in digital ocean's lon1 datacentre.
 This value will be different for each region where your VPC is and the you must have a VPC (or private network if you are on exoscale) called, for example, "adt-vpc".
 You can get the VPC_IP_RANGE from the GUI system for each provider and the value you place here needs to be the same as is displayed in the GUI system.
 Don't forget also that if you change your deployment region from, for example, london to amsterdam then your VPC_IP_RANGE will change also to reflect the new region and you will need to update this value as well.
+For more information on finding the correct VPC_IP_RANGE for your current deployment please refer to [this](https://www.wintersys-projects.uk/Agile%20Deployment%20Toolkit/Deployment/VpcIPRanges/)

 ------